Education and Training

-The Board in General Surgery of the RACS has oversight for the conduct of the training program in General Surgery across Australia and New Zealand, reporting to the Board of Surgical Education and Training and the Council of the RACS.
+The Australian Board in General Surgery of the RACS has oversight for the conduct of the training program in General Surgery in Australia, reporting to the Committee of Surgical Education and Training and the Council of the RACS.

-GSA collaborates with the RACS as an agent of the College, to administer the training program in Australia and manage the Board in General Surgery.
+General Surgeons Australia collaborates with the RACS as an agent of the College, to administer the training program in Australia and manage the Australian Board in General Surgery.

-The SET Training Program in General Surgery is designed to provide trainees with clinical and operative experience in order to learn special methods of investigation and become competent in techniques related to the discipline.
+The SET and GSET Training Programs in General Surgery is designed to provide trainees with clinical and operative experience in order to learn special methods of investigation and become competent in techniques related to the discipline.
 At the conclusion of the training program it is expected that trainees will be able to perform as independent practitioners, meeting the requirements of all identified RACS competencies.